plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 Visit duration is another metric that can help you measure the quality of your site and the quality of a referral source.
 It can be nicely combined with the bounce rate.

+#### How to use the bounce rate and visit duration to analyze your referral sources

 For instance, on our own website over the last six months, Google and Facebook have sent a similar amount of referral traffic (Google 7.2K and Facebook 6.4K visitors).
 Without looking at other metrics, you may think that they are equally useful sources of traffic.

 ![Our top referral sources of traffic](/uploads/top-referral-sources-quality.png)